lazaros05/lazaros05/README.md

 - 👋 Hi, I’m @lazaros05
-- 👀 I’m interested in nothing and verything
+- 👀 I’m interested in \[redacted\]
-- 🌱 I’m currently learning nothing and everythinh
+- 🌱 I’m currently learning \[redacted\]
-- 💞️ I’m looking to collaborate on nothing and everything
+- 💞️ I’m looking to collaborate on \[redacted\]
-- 📫 How to reach me: i dunno
+- 📫 How to reach me: do not
-- ⚡ Fun fact:
+- ⚡ Fun fact: Power corrupts.
+And atomic power corrupts atomically.

 <!---
 lazaros05/lazaros05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.